draeger-lab/refinegems/docs/source/config-desc/media-yaml-howto.rst

 - ``default_flux`` float

-    Default glux to set if not flux value is given for a substance.
-Defaults to 10.0
+    Default flux to set if no flux value is given for a substance.
+Defaults to 10.0.

 - ``o2_percent`` float

-    Percentage of fluy to use for oxygen.
+    Percentage of flux to use for oxygen.
 Defaults to 1.0, which is 100%, meaning the normal (default) flux.